AbdullahZuhair21/OSCP-Notes/README.md

 -     check the patches (HotFixes) --> wmic qfe
 -     list the drives ex.
 C: D: --> wimc logicaldisk
 -     list the drives ex.
 C: D: --> wmic logicaldisk get caption,description,providername
+-     gather information about a file --> get-content file.lnk
 - user enum and groups
 -     user that you are logged in with --> whoami
 -     check user privilege --> whoami /priv